Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Acknowledgments

 \section{Acknowledgments}

-SY, BS and VD thank Filippo Miatto for fruitful discussions.
-SY and BS sincerely thank Eleanor Scerri, Vincent Pouthier and Xavi Bonet-Monroig for fruitful discussions.
+SY and BS sincerely thank Eleanor Scerri, Xavi Bonet-Monroig and Vincent Pouthier for fruitful discussions.
 SY and BS acknowledge support from the Netherlands Organization for Scientific Research (NWO/OCW).
-VD also acknowledges support by the Dutch Research Council (NWO/OCW), as part of the Quantum Software Consortium program (project number 024.003.037).
+SY also acknowledges the Interdisciplinary Thematic Institute ITI-CSC via the IdEx Unistra (ANR-10-IDEX-0002) within the program Investissement d’Avenir.
+VD acknowledges support by the Dutch Research Council (NWO/OCW), as part of the Quantum Software Consortium program (project number 024.003.037).